bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/name.md

     Object.defineProperty(Foo, 'name', { writable: true });
     Foo.name = function() {};

-Trying to obtain the class of `fooInstance` via `fooInstance.constructor.name` won't give us the class name at all but a reference to the static class method.
+Trying to obtain the class of `fooInstance` via `fooInstance.constructor.name` won’t give us the class name at all but a reference to the static class method.
 Example:

     let fooInstance = new Foo();
     console.log(fooInstance.constructor.name); // logs function name()

-You may also see from the ES5 syntax example that in Chrome or Firefox our static definition of `Foo.name` becomes _writable_.
-The built-in definition in the absence of a custom static definition is _read-only_:
+You may also see from the ES5 syntax example that in Chrome or Firefox our static definition of `Foo.name` becomes *writable*.
+The built-in definition in the absence of a custom static definition is *read-only*:

     Foo.name = 'Hello';
     console.log(Foo.name); // logs "Hello" if class Foo has a static name() property but "Foo" if not.

-Therefore you may not rely on the built-in `Function.name` property to always hold a class's name.
+Therefore you may not rely on the built-in `Function.name` property to always hold a class’s name.

 ### Symbols as function names

-If a [`Symbol`](../symbol) is used a function name and the symbol has a description, the method's name is the description in square brackets.
+If a [`Symbol`](../symbol) is used a function name and the symbol has a description, the method’s name is the description in square brackets.

     let sym1 = Symbol("foo");
     let sym2 = Symbol();